Alaska

 In addition to the retrofit goal of reducing energy use by 15% in 25% of the public facilities by 2020, any new facilities managed or owned by the Department of Transportation and Public Facilities, 10,000 square feet or greater that are not legislative or court buildings, must be constructed to the latest version of ASHRAE/IESNA standard.
 The Department of Education also requires that new facilities constructed with FY14 funds must be constructed to the same ASHRAE standards.

 Senate Bill 220 also directed the Office of Management and Budget to work with state agencies to develop a standardized methodology to collect and store energy consumption and expense data.
 The state has benchmarked over 1,700 public facilities (as of June 2013).
 Data is compiled in the Alaska Retrofit Information System (ARIS) database.
-A voluntary effort is underway to benchmark publically owned buildings not owned by the state of Alaska.
+A voluntary effort is underway to benchmark publicly owned buildings not owned by the state of Alaska.

 No policy in place or proposed.